-Local broadcast journalism used to be some of the most honest news communities could rely on.
-The corporate consolidation and control of mass media is evident today more than ever, as such major media call out and condemn “fake news”–often citizen-generated news and information sharing.
+Local broadcast journalism used to be some of the most honest news communities could look to.
+The corporate consolidation and control of mass media is evident today more than ever.
+Such major media are busy calling out and condemning “fake news”, which is in reality often citizen-generated news and information sharing.

 The frantic efforts of am exploitive elite to eliminate dissent only accelerates the regime’s path to collapse.